dominguez9421/Bamazon/README.md

-// Direct link where you can see me interact with my Bamazon https://drive.google.com/file/d/1QWFmu8wXraNwmaMOQ9wlrvpCiySV-ZsK/view
+// Direct link where you can see me interact with my Bamazon

-//
+// jump to minutes 1:57 to see demostration of my terminal. https://drive.google.com/file/d/1QWFmu8wXraNwmaMOQ9wlrvpCiySV-ZsK/view

-Challenge #1: Customer View (Minimum Requirement)
+###Challenge #1: Customer View (Minimum Requirement)

 Create a MySQL Database called bamazon.